-2.0 Antiviral and Vaccine Purchase and Distribution
+3.0 Antiviral and Vaccine Purchase and Distribution

-Support Agencies: IEMA, AG, IDOC, ISP, IDMA, IDOT, and ARC
+Support Agencies: IEMA, AG, IDOC, ISP, IDMA, IDOT, IDCMS and ARC

-The purpose of the Antiviral and Vaccine Purchase and Distribution Appendices is to outline Illinois' plan to distribute and dispense antiviral prophylaxis and therapy and vaccine during an influenza pandemic.
-In the appendices, considerations for stockpiling of these pharmaceuticals will be established.
-The primary goals of antiviral and vaccine use and therapy would be to decrease adverse health impact (morbidity and mortality), maintain a functioning healthcare system, and reduce social and economic disruption, supporting overall pandemic response goals.
+The purpose of the Antiviral and Vaccine Purchase and Distribution Annex is to outline Illinois' plan to distribute and to dispense antiviral prophylaxis and therapy and vaccine during an influenza pandemic.
+In the annex, considerations for stockpiling of these pharmaceuticals will be established.
+The primary goals of antiviral and vaccine use and therapy would be to decrease adverse health impact (morbidity and mortality), maintain a functioning health care system, and reduce social and economic disruption, supporting overall pandemic response goals.